RyuPrad/GithubAssignmentPractice/README.md

 # GithubAssignmentPractice

-Practice repository for GitHub workflow assignment
+Practice repository for GitHub workflow assignment.
+This project demonstrates branching, pull requests, and release management for RyuPrad.